Emmi AG: Products

 In 2010, Emmi entered the business of goat milk by taking over the Le Petit Chevrier brand in Switzerland.
 Since then, a number of other acquisitions have been made, including Meyenberg Goat Milk and in the sheep milk sector.
 At the end of 2010, Emmi acquired the trademark rights for Onken from the Oetker Group.
 In 2019, the Austrian company Leeb, which through the Hale company also sells organic vegan milk substitutes under the MyLove-MyLife brand, was taken over.
 In 2020, the vegan milk substitutes brand Beleaf was launched.
 Emmi has been using Swiss oats for its Beleaf oat milk since 2021.
 While this means the Beleaf oat milks are of IP-Suisse quality, the Coop owned-brand Karma oat milk has been produced from Swiss organic oats since 2023 and is of Bio Suisse quality.

 In March 2022, following the Russian invasion of Ukraine, Emmi said it had ceased doing business with Russia.
 In October 2022, Denner added Emmi's Knospe organic milk to its range.
-In 2023, Emmi took over the marketing of Sprinz AOP.
+In 2023, Emmi took over the marketing of Sbrinz AOP.
 In 2023, a new dessert production plant was opened in Campogalliano, Italy.